-The third Saturday March 16th, April 20th, May 18th at 10AM Skipley Farm will reveal the world of garden design for abundance and a place to set the bench for contemplation, verse and story with music and dance the result.
+The third Saturday March, April and May at 10AM Skipley Farm will reveal the world of garden design for abundance and a place to set the bench for contemplation, verse and story with music and dance the result.
 Enroll in a paradigm of antiquity when gardens provided victoriously.
 The fruits in this cornucopia are tried, true and real, our painting is here.
 Ten thousand have plucked from our vines immersed in this succulence.
 We wish this upon your own land parcel, field or allotment.

 Bring plans of plot, measurements, soil, photos, all you know to tease the rudiments of intelligent design because we will!